Denison Mines Corp. is planning on restarting operations at Arizona 1 in 2007 to complete the shaft and begin mining in 2008. (Denison March 20, 2007)

 Uranium mining has been barred in Virginia by a 25-year-old moratorium.
 A proposal to mine a large uranium deposit near Chatham in Pittsylvania County in the early 1980s generated controversy and led to the moratorium.
 Opponents were concerned that radioactive milling waste, a result of processing, would pollute the environment.

-View Uranium Mining in Virginia external link (SELC)
+View Uranium Mining in Virginia (SELC)

 On Dec.
 18, 2007, exploration drilling on the Coles Hill deposit has started, in spite of the moratorium against uranium mining in Virginia still being in place.
 (Danville Register & Bee Dec.
 19, 2007)